evanckennedy/todo-list-application-tutorial/README.md

 ```

 This is a very basic styling.
-Refer to [main.css](https://github.com/evanckennedy/todo-list-application-tutorial/blob/main/assets/style/main.css) for more!
+Click [here](https://github.com/evanckennedy/todo-list-application-tutorial/blob/main/assets/style/main.css) to see more!

 ### Implement JavaScript Functionality
 The following JavaScript code makes your to-do list functional: